Use Azure Monitor logs to monitor HDInsight clusters

 az hdinsight monitor disable command.

-az hdinsight monitor disable --name $cluster --resource-group $resourceGroup
+az hdinsight azure-monitor disable --name $cluster --resource-group $resourceGroup

 Configuring performance counters